alexd-alves/vigilante/content/Logs/Session 4.md

 [[Meldohr|Meldohr]] finds the key to the office's door and locks it behind [[Marius]] and [[Falsair]].
 Hearing the lock, [[Falsair]] leaves to go find his cats and explore the building.
 He successfully makes a call and finds one of his cats locked in a broom cupboard upstairs.
 He commands it to find the sabre-tooth tiger Daddy and the rest of the cats.

 Meanwhile, [[Marius]] has also walked upstairs and sees [[Falsair]] return, still disguised as [[Barouk's Works|Karen]].
 He goes to reception to find the pigeon holes where mail is kept.
 His own pigeon hole is empty, and as he places a note in his husband's he notices that the last note he left has gone uncollected.
-He then makes his way back to the rest of the [[index#Players|Party]].
+He then makes his way back to the rest of the [[Characters/Players/index|Party]].
 ### [Rattle That Lock](https://www.youtube.com/watch?v=L1v7hXEQhsQ)

 Back in the HR office, [[Meldohr|Meldohr]] and [[Gal|Gal]] start trying keys in the locks. [[Nula]] pulls out [[Marius]]'s file and, concerned that it is an invasion of privacy, she gives it to [[Evan]] while the rest peek over his shoulder.